RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

   caption="STM32CubeIDE Directory Location"
 />

 4. Select optional components in the installation, like J-link and ST-Link drivers.
-It is highly recommended to include these drivers which will be useful in debugging and uploading binary firmware files to the STM32WL chip.
+It is highly recommended to include these drivers, which will be useful in debugging and uploading binary firmware files to the STM32WL chip.

 <rk-img
   src="/assets/images/wisduo/rak3172-module/low-level-development/stm32cubeide_drivers.png"